Simon Beta

+He has also remixed songs by other artists including Corona, David Jones, and Thomas Newson.

-From 2010 to 2014 Simon Beta founded a team called Doctors In Florence with Luca Palmieri and Fabio Andromda and decided to stop each other projects and released to dedicate totally himself to this new project.
+In 2010, Beta founded a group called Doctors in Florence with Luca Palmieri and Fabio Andromda and decided to dedicate himself to this new project.

-After the dissolution of the team Doctors In Florence in the 2014, Simon has started to use again his first name "Simon Beta" and now works as a duo with his partner Luca Palmieri (since 2014 Mike Lucas) his already partner in Doctors In Florence's Team.
+After the dissolution of Doctors in Florence in 2014, Beta started to use his first name Simon Beta and now works as a duo with his partner Luca Palmieri (who was also in Doctors in Florence, and since 2014 has been using the alias Mike Lucas).